 \section{Conclusions}

 We proposed the Reachable Polyhedral Marching (RPM) algorithm to incrementally construct an exact PWA representation of a ReLU network.
-RPM computes an explicit PWA function representation for a given ReLU network which can then be used to quickly find forward and backward reachable sets of ReLU networks.
-In addition, we demonstrated how, for nonlinear dynamical systems modeled as ReLU networks, the RPM tool can be leveraged to (i) compute intricate robust control invariant sets and (ii) certify stability and compute ROAs.
-RPM also provides a novel way to determine invertibility of ReLU networks, which we show leads to accelerated computation of ROAs.
-Finally, the incremental property of RPM is shown to be especially useful for identifying the existence of unsafe inputs during verification.
+RPM computes an explicit PWA function representation for a given ReLU network that can then be used to quickly find forward and backward reachable sets of ReLU networks.
+In addition, we demonstrated how, for dynamical systems modeled as ReLU networks, RPM can be leveraged to (i) compute intricate control invariant sets and (ii) certify stability and compute ROAs.
+RPM enumerates affine regions and reachable sets in an incremental and connected fashion, which we show can lead to massive acceleration when computing ROAs.
+Lastly, RPM also provides a novel way to determine invertibility of ReLU networks.

 In future work we are interested in investigating the homeomorphic properties of ReLU networks.
 There are many studies on the invertibility of neural networks that propose to restrict the network architecture and training such that invertibility is guaranteed with high probability.
 However, these restrictions might be loosened by further understanding the connection between PWA homeomorphisms and ReLU networks.
 Another area for future work is to use the insights gained from Theorem \ref{thm: activation_flipping} to develop an inverse RPM method for encoding explicit PWA functions as ReLU networks.
 Existing work in this direction yields ReLU networks with many more parameters than necessary, not taking full advantage of the dependency of PWA parameters.
 Also of interest is the potential to use the PWA decomposition given by RPM to assess where in the domain the ReLU network is likely to generalize well and where it is not.